sanskrit/raw_etexts_english/blogs/manasataramgini/2006/10/2006-10-10_kumara-vidya-s.md

 [![](https://i2.wp.com/photos1.blogger.com/blogger2/6438/855/320/kumara_tryakSharI.1.png)](http://photos1.blogger.com/blogger2/6438/855/1600/kumara_tryakSharI.1.png)

 Of the mUrti-s of kumAra \[Note 1\] that are worshiped by the educated kaumAra sAdhaka there are few having a special significance.

+## ajArUDha
+The first
-The first of these is of great import for a dvija in devoted the yAj\~nIkI perfection.
+of these is of great import for a dvija devoted the yAj\~nIkI perfection.
 It is the form known as ajArUDha.
 Here the great lord of the beautiful ShaShThi is meditated upon in the bindu of the maNDala thus:

 dvimukhaM chAShTa-bahuM cha shvetaM vA shyAMa-skandharaM |
 sruvAkShamAlAM khaDgaM cha svastikaM dakShiNe kare ||
 kukkuTaM kheTakaM vajraM Ajya-pAtraM tu vAmake |